markcheret/footnotes/readme.txt

 == Frequently Asked Questions ==

-= Is your Plugin a copy of footnotes x? =
+= Is your Plugin a fork of another Plugin? =

 No, this Plugin has been written from scratch.
 Of course some inspirations on how to do or how to not do things were taken from other plugins.